icartadmin/icartadmin.github.io/README.md

 # icartadmin.github.io
-This project is all about the immersive shopping experience to every user.
+This project is all about delivering the immersive shopping experience to every shopaholic/user.